MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 ## Auditory Icons
 It can be defined as acoustic event markers whose meaning can be understood via an association process.
-It is easier to understand than earcons because unlike earcons, the sounds do not have abstract meaning.
+It is easier to understand than earcons because unlike earcons, auditory icons do not reflect abstract meaning.
 Auditory icons have an existing relationship between the sound and the information that it is providing.

 <figure align="middle">
 <audio controls>